 None of these can, however, be varied by Parliament to the disadvantage of a Judge after his appointment to the Court.
 These matters are now regulated by the Supreme Court Judges (Salaries and Conditions of Service) Act, 1958.

 At present, the salary of Chief Justice of India is Rs 2,80,000/- per mensem (month).
 While, on the other hand, the Supreme Court Judges are entitled to a salary of Rs 2,50,000/- per mensem.
-In addition to the salary, the Judges are also provided with allowances, for example, traveling, leave, sumptuary, etc. Post-retirement perks are also provided to Supreme Court judges accordingly.
+In addition to the salary, the Judges are also provided with allowances, for example, travelling, leave, sumptuary, etc. Post-retirement perks are also provided to Supreme Court judges accordingly.

 Salary of High Court Judges